Ethnic group says Myanmar air attack kills 60 at celebration | Law-Order

 Myanmar has been wracked for decades by rebellions by ethnic minorities seeking autonomy, but anti-government resistance increased markedly nationwide with the formation of an armed pro-democracy movement opposing last year's military takeover.

+The Kachin are one of the stronger ethnic rebel groups and are capable of manufacturing some of their own armaments.
+They also have a loose alliance with the armed militias of the pro-democracy forces that were formed in central Myanmar last year to fight army rule.

-Sunday's celebration of the 62nd anniversary of the founding of the Kachin Independence Organization was held at a base also used for military training by the Kachin Independence Army, the KIO's armed wing.
+Sunday's celebration of the 62nd anniversary of the founding of the Kachin Independence Organization, which included a concert, was held at a base also used for military training by the Kachin Independence Army, the KIO's armed wing.
 It is located near Aung Bar Lay village in Hpakant township, a remote mountainous area 950 kilometers (600 miles) north of Myanmar's biggest city, Yangon.

+Hpakant is the center of the world's biggest and most lucrative jade mining industry, from which both the government and the rebels derive revenue.

+More than 60 people were killed and about 100 were injured in Sunday's attack on the first day of a three-day celebration of the KIO's founding, a spokesperson for the Kachin Artists Association told The Associated Press by phone.

-A spokesperson for the Kachin Artists Association told The Associated Press by phone that military aircraft dropped four bombs on the celebration at about 8 p.m., according to members of the group who were there.
+He said military aircraft dropped four bombs on the celebration at about 8 p.m., according to members of his group who were there.
 Between 300 and 500 people were in attendance and a Kachin singer and keyboard player were among the dead, said the spokesperson, who asked not to be identified because he feared punishment by the authorities.

 Those killed also included Kachin officers and soldiers, musicians and jade mining business owners and other civilians, he said.
 They also included at least 10 Kachin military and business VIPs sitting in front of the stage, and cooks working backstage, he added.